Brock Holt: Personal life

 Holt married Lakyn Pennington on November 9, 2013.
 The couple have two sons, born in December 2016 and September 2020.
 Holt worked with The Jimmy Fund, serving five consecutive seasons as Jimmy Fund captain for the Red Sox, to assist with fund raising and cancer awareness.
+On August 14, 2024, he was announced as the new co-chair of The Jimmy Fund, serving alongside NESN personality Tom Caron.